Ne Myo Thihapate: Siam (1775–1776)

 Three of the chiefs defected to the Siamese, and came back with Siamese help to drive out the Burmese governor there in January 1775.
-In response, Hsinbyushin, who had been in a long illness that would eventually take his life, now ordered an invasion.
-Thihapate again was given the northern command, under the overall commander Gen. Maha Thiha Thura.
+In response, Hsinbyushin, who had long been in a state of illness that would eventually take his life, now ordered an invasion.
+Thihapate again was given the northern command, under the overall commander of Gen. Maha Thiha Thura.
 In October 1775, Thihapate led his army based in Chiang Saen down to Chiang Mai.
-His army captured Chiang Mai but faced tough resistance by the Siamese forces.
-He evacuated Chiang Mai back to Chiang Saen when Maha Thiha Thura ordered a pullout of the invasion after Hsinbyushin's death in June 1776.
+His army captured Chiang Mai but faced tough resistance from the Siamese forces.
+He evacuated from Chiang Mai back to Chiang Saen when Maha Thiha Thura ordered a pullout of the invasion after Hsinbyushin's death in June 1776.
 The Burmese would lose control of Lan Na.
-However, because of good performance in the war, he was honored with a new upgraded title Ne Myo Thenapati, and given the office of Wungyi (minister) by King Singu.
+However, because of his good performance in the war, he was honored with a new upgraded title Ne Myo Thenapati, and given the office of Wungyi (minister) by King Singu.